0xjet/smmpanels/README.md

 ## Description
 This repository contains the dataset described in the paper:

-* D. Nevado-Catalan, S. Pastrana, N. Vallina-Rodiguez, J. Tapiador, and J. Caballero.
+* D. Nevado-Catalan, S. Pastrana, N. Vallina-Rodiguez, and J. Tapiador.
 "An Analysis of Fake Social Media Engagement Services." _Computers & Security_, To appear. [[link](tbd)]

 There are 2 versions of the dataset:
  1. `raw_panels_dataset` An unprocessed version that resulted of the crawiling of the panels.